 Background and ownership structure

-Elli Investments Limited was incorporated on 31 May 2012 to acquire, via a direct subsidiary, FSHC (Jersey) Holdings Limited the parent company of the Four Seasons Health Care group of companies.
+Elli Investments Limited is a parent company of the Four Seasons Health Care group of companies.
 The company is ultimately owned by funds managed by Terra Firma Investments (GP) 3 Limited.
 The ultimate controlling party is Guy Hands.